Westiepoo (Westie & Poodle Mix): Info, Pictures, Characteristics & Facts

 Suitable for: | Active families or individuals, rural or suburban settings, those looking for a low-shedding dog |

-Temperament: | Active, Friendly, Intelligent, Alert, Fun-loving, Assertive, Self-reliant, Affectionate with family but can be aloof with strangers |
+Temperament: | Active, friendly, intelligent, alert, fun-loving, assertive, self-reliant, affectionate with family but can be aloof with strangers |

 Are you looking for an independent and cheerful best friend?
-Then the Westiepoo may be the perfect dog for you.
+Then, the Westiepoo may be the perfect dog for you.
 They are smart, self-possessed dogs that get along with most adults and older children.

 Westiepoo Puppies

-Though there is not much data on the relatively new Westiepoo breed, you can get tons of information and advice on the well-loved parent breeds.
-The more you know about how to take care of your pup before they come home, the better off you’ll both be!
+The charming and spunky Westiepoo regularly lives for over a decade.
+So, be prepared to care for them in good times and bad for quite a while.
+Though there is not much data on the relatively new Westiepoo, you can find plenty of information and advice on the well-loved parent breeds.
+The more you know how to take care of your pup before they come home, the better off you’ll both be!

 3 Little-Known Facts About the Westiepoo